usc-isi-i2/kgtk/docs/analysis/text_embedding.md

 ```

 An example sentence is “Saint David, patron saint of Wales is a human, Catholic priest, Catholic bishop, and has date of death, religion and canonization status”

+The function `text-embedding` and `text-embedding-sentence` have the exact same args support.
+The only difference is `text-embedding` will produce the vectors while `text-embedding-sentence` will produce only the generated sentence which usually it will be faster.

+For embedding sentence quality checking puprose, it will be a good choice to run `text-embedding-sentence` first befor doing further vector experiments.

 ```
 subject        predicate        object